Increasing Your Sales Knowledge

 Tom writes about developing the ability to be selective about who your firm works with by using marketing to help build a robust pipeline of the right clients.
 Tom is a good friend and an exceptionally smart guy, and he’s seen this play out firsthand for the firms he’s worked with in the event technology sector.

-Even if you’re not at the beach this month, we believe each of these books will provide insights that will help you become better at sales, making your firm the one everyone hates to compete against.
+Even if you're not a voracious reader, we believe each of these books will provide insights that will strengthen your sales expertise and processes, making your firm the one everyone hates to compete against.

 Tonic Consulting Group works with live event agencies and related companies providing the insights, expertise and direction necessary to create enduring competitive advantage.
 We work with leaders to build new pathways to growth, create high-performing operations and develop companies people love working for.